 “So then, if anyone is in Christ, that person is part of the new creation.
 The old things have gone away, and look, new things have arrived!
 18 All of these new things are from God, who reconciled us to himself through Christ and who gave us the ministry of reconciliation.
 19 In other words, God was reconciling the world to himself through Christ, by not counting people’s sins against them.
 He has trusted us with this message of reconciliation.20 So we are ambassadors who represent Christ.
 God is negotiating with you through us.
 We beg you as Christ’s representatives, “Be reconciled to God!”
 21 God caused the one who didn’t know sin to be sin for our sake so that through him we could become the righteousness of God.”

 I would also argue here that it should not be assumed that self-love is the default position for all people.

 Most of us come into this world knowing only how to love ourselves.
 As infants, we instinctively understand how to identify our needs and we know that they must take priority.
 We learn how to communicate these important needs to those around us.
 There is zero feeling of guilt or hesistancy in making those needs known because we know they matter.
 We expect and trust that our caregivers will value our needs as much as we do.

 But how we continue to view ourselves as we grow up is largely dependent on our environment – how our parents and authority figures respond to us will tell us a lot about how we must come to view ourselves.
-I covered this recently in my post about self-parenting.

 As we’ve seen, the conservative Evangelical church appears to have a vested interest in stripping away our ability to love ourselves.